tubakousar/gualleryapp/README.md

 Option to set individual albums as private (password-protected or hidden).

+3. Image Management

+Add Images to Albums:

+Users can upload images to specific albums.

+Remove Images:

+Users can delete individual or multiple images from albums.

+View Images:

+Images can be viewed in a grid or fullscreen mode.

+Slideshow mode for viewing album images sequentially.
 ## Features
 - Display images in a gallery format.
 - View images in fullscreen mode on click.